-This research project will engage with racially diverse young people and community leaders in Harehills, Leeds to understand their experiences of youth violence in the area.
+This research project engages with racially diverse young people and community leaders in Harehills, Leeds to understand their experiences of youth violence and safety in the area.

-The project will explore racially diverse young people and community leaders’ perceptions of interactions with the police, and examine the effectiveness of youth and educational services in the area for providing safety and support.
-The project will run from May 2025 – April 2027.
+The project explores racially diverse young people and community leaders’ perceptions of interactions with the police and media representations of Harehills.
+It examines the effectiveness of youth and educational services in the area for providing safety and support.
+The project runs from May 2025 – April 2027.

 “This important project shines a vital light on the experiences of young people of colour in Harehills, particularly their interactions with police and support services.
 By working closely with the community, it not only seeks to understand youth experiences of violence but also challenges harmful perceptions and in doing so it seeks to drives positive change.
 Through evaluating the effectiveness of local services, this project offers a crucial step toward building trust, improving support and creating a safer, more inclusive environment for all young people in Harehills” ~ Richard Burgon, Labour MP for Leeds East.